 East Central European Center

-The East Central European Center trains students in the knowledge of those nations and peoples located between Germany and Russia and between the Balkan and Aegean seas.
+The East Central European Center promotes the study of the nations and peoples located between Germany and Russia and between the Baltic and Aegean seas.
 Established in 1954 with a grant from the Carnegie Corporation, it was the first academic unit in any major U.S. academic institution to deal exclusively with East Central Europe.

 Coming Up